orel33/vpltoolkit/README.md

 ### To Do

+* add the possibility for local/offline run & eval to clone local repository instead of remote one
 * improve version management
 * add script to launch all local tests offline and compare them against an expected grade
 * use an optional execution file *env.sh* (provided by teacher at Moodle)